 We’re proud to know that the knowledge and experiences gained in Peabody Hall create positive impact inside classrooms, schools, nonprofits, and other organizations, and in the field of education and beyond.
 The School has one of Carolina’s largest alumni bases, boasting more than 20,000 alumni living in all 100 North Carolina counties, all 50 states and more than 40 countries.

-Beginning as early as spring 2021, Human Organizational Leadership and Development (HOLD) will offer Carolina undergraduates a unique program of study that combines education, social science, policy, analytics, and leadership education.
-Also incorporating a strong experiential learning component, students will graduate prepared for leadership within a range of organizations.
+The Human Organizational Leadership and Development (HOLD) program offers Carolina undergraduates a unique program of study that combines education, social science, policy, analytics, and leadership education.
+Also incorporating a strong experiential learning component, students graduate prepared to lead positive change within a range of organizations.

 We value and foster productive and meaningful partnerships across disciplinary and institutional boundaries, working with stakeholders within and beyond formal institutions of education.
 A well-educated, diverse and empowered public is critical to addressing social inequities and injustices, promoting and supporting the health and well-being of all, and ensuring the competitiveness and prosperity of our state and nation.

 We recognize that learning is dependent on the well-being of children, their families, and their communities.
 With a focus on underprivileged and underserved communities, we collaborate with educators, parents, schools, communities, and more — in partnership with other schools and units at Carolina — to empower learners and communities to thrive.

 The Human Development and Family Science program empowers its students to improve the lives of children, their families, and their communities by taking a broad view of education to best serve the “whole child” — leading graduates to a variety of career options.
 The program has certification from the National Council on Family Relations, which provides the program’s graduates access to provisional certification as Certified Family Life Educators.